pachyderm/pachyderm/doc/enterprise/s3gateway.md

 ### Configure MinIO

-If you are using AWS CLI or S3cmd, skip this section.
+If you are not using the MinIO client, skip this section.

 To install and configure MinIO, complete the following steps:

 1. Install the MinIO client on your platform as described on the [MinIO download page](https://min.io/download#/macos).
-1. Verify that MinIO components are successfully installed by running the following command:
+2. Verify that MinIO components are successfully installed by running the following command:

    ```bash